A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 National Lawyers Guild (NLG)

-National Lawyers Guild, started in 1937, is a national organization with local chapters all over the country.
-NLG works to use law for the people, uniting lawyers, law students, legal workers, and jailhouse lawyers to function as an effective force in the service of the people by valuing human rights over property interests.
-Events this year will include progressive focused educational events and connecting with local NLG attorneys in the area.Contact:
+The mission of the National Lawyers Guild (NLG) is to use law for the people, uniting law students, lawyers, legal workers, and jailhouse lawyers to function as an effective force in the service of the people by valuing human rights over property interests.
+NLG is committed to radical, compassionate change.
+Our chapter is dedicated to supporting our community through days of service, engagement, and challenging the status quo.

 Native American Law Students Association (NALSA)